 Firstly, one must remember that a fidget spinner is a type of fidget toy.
 The terms are not in fact synonymous.
 Rather they are just one spoke for the umbrella term:

-We all have a sensory “profile”.
+We all have a sensory profile.
 Some people prefer deep pressure touch, whereas others cannot stand touch.
 Some people need music to study whereas others require silence.
 Some people like to move and touch everything in sight, whereas for others this is incredibly frustrating.
 The problem is that fidget spinners have oversimplified this.
 It suggests that every person’s sensory profile can be managed using what is predominantly a visual sensory tool.
 This is obviously not the case.
 If the young person requires proprioceptive stimulation to stay focused (think about that person that always shakes their legs whilst they work), a spinning toy is obviously not going to fill that need.
 Fidget toys – whilst undeniably useful when used appropriately – need to be targeted to the young person’s needs.
 Strict recommendations around fidget toys are also important to highlight their role as a tool rather than a toy.
-Teachers should be given recommendations surrounding utilisation of these tools, as well as advice that should it not be used for its intended function (e.g. should the young person throw their stress ball rather than squeeze it) it should be removed for a short period.
+Teachers should be given recommendations surrounding utilization of these tools, as well as advice that should it not be used for its intended function (e.g. should the young person throw their stress ball rather than squeeze it) it should be removed for a short period.

-The bottom line: fidget tools are useful when applied to the right person with the right sensory profile.
+Fidget tools are useful when applied to the right person with the right sensory profile.